 Once you are successfully logged-in to Reportnet 3 you will see the dataflows assigned to you.
 If this is your only reporting obligation in Reportnet, you will only see this obligation.
 If you are a reporting on multiple obligations, they should all appear here.
+All open dataflows appear in purple.

 For historic dataflows, please note that these will still be visible in Reportnet.
 All dataflows will be labelled with the relevant reporting year (i.e., the first submission will be 2023).
-Furthermore all dataflows in grey are closed.
+Furthermore, all dataflows in grey are closed.